forumone/web-starter/README.md

 4. Create local configuration files:
   1. Copy htaccess.dev to .htaccess
   2. For Drupal sites, copy sites/default/settings.vm.php to sites/default/settings.php - This may be done automatically on some setups.
-6. Install Node modules by running "npm install"
-7. Install Drupal using custom install profile by running "drush si [profile] -y" and following prompts.
+5. Install Drupal using custom install profile by running "drush si [profile] -y" and following prompts.
 Alterntatively, use drush aliases to synch to a development instance of a site database.

-That is it.
-Alter your hosts file.
-Add a new vhost to apache and try accessing the site at port 8080

 ## Troubleshooting